miqueasmd/Prompt_Engineering_Llama_DeepLearningAI/readme.md

 If you like my work, consider supporting my studies!

-Your contributions will help cover fees and materials for my **Computer Science and Engineering studies at UoPeople** starting in September 2025.
+Your contributions will help cover fees and materials for my **Computer Science and Engineering studies at the UOC** starting in September 2025.

 Every little bit helps—you can donate from as little as $1.